sutardjik/dotcalm/README.md

 # .calm

-.calm, pronounced "dot calm," is an aesthetics dump using the Gatsby framework that takes inspiration from the likes of VSCO and Pinterest.
+.calm, pronounced "dot calm,"—a play on "dot com"—is an aesthetics dump using the Gatsby framework that takes inspiration from the likes of VSCO and Pinterest.
+It aims to challenge the toxic nature of social media platforms by exploring alternatives like the slow web. .calm seeks to promote a more tranquil and mindful online experience, where users can enjoy content without the fast-paced and often stressful nature of typical social media.
+Images can be explored by clicking on any of them to view in more detail.

 ## Acknowledgments